 - Stanley-Black & Decker

 To determine if your torque controller supports this protocol, refer to your product's manual or contact your sales or distribution representative.
+Note that there are some brand-specific resources at the bottom of this article.

 The Torque-OP driver supports the following functions: